Jmatt6836/homelab-portfolio/README.md

 - Created lab.local domain with HR, IT, and Management OUs
 - Created domain users and IT-Staff security group
 - Configured Group Policy with password policy and login banner
+- Configured DNS and DHCP with full scope and options
+- Joined Ubuntu Server to the Windows domain via Kerberos/SSSD
-- Verified AD configuration via PowerShell
+- Verified cross-platform AD authentication from Linux

 [View full writeup →](windows-server/README.md)